 - Rustlings – hands on exercises.
 I think things don’t sink in well without doing exercises hands on, but that is especially true for Rust.
 The Rustlings exercises are pretty short and self-contained while maintaining a gradual learning curve.

 I think going back and forth between these two resources — reading some of the tutorials, doing the Rustling exercises — and alternating between the two until you finish them might be the best way to learn.
 Thereafter, you can read the official Rust Book and/or Rust By Example, but do not read them first.

 An aside about language design, efficacy, and popularity

 There is a lot of understandable hype around Rust, and hearing the enthusiasm of Rust users talk about it reminds me a lot about Clojure.
 Also, Rust introduces the concept of immutability in the language integrally in the language, and makes mutability and mutation harder to deal with than immutability, which is just like Clojure.

 It makes sense, when you think about the history of these langauges.
-C and C++ are languages that maintain popularity a wide reach because they allow humans the control to write fast programs that operate at low levels (OS kernels, device drivers, networking, etc.) As one person put it, C is high-level assembly.
+C and C++ are languages that maintain popularity because they have a wide reach (run on nearly every OS) and because they allow humans the control to write fast programs that operate at low levels (OS kernels, device drivers, networking, etc.) As one person put it, C is high-level assembly.
 C++ gained popularity as a way to write more organized C code, and through the extra abstractions, write less overall code that is also more understandable.
 By pushing the OOP paradigm, C++ started with significant incidental complexity, and it continues to accrue more.
 Java in the early 1990s gained popularity as a substitute for C++ that has similar looking syntax but brought a simpler programming style with features that cost in performance.